iotmaxx/gw41XX-firmware/doc/hardware-specific.rst

 +-----+--------+

 .. attention:: In order to use this serial connection, an internal voltage
                switch must be enabled to power the signal transmitter.
+Refer :ref:`manual,partial_power_management` for details.

 1Wire
 -----